brendan-c/Copy-e-liquid-cart/README.md

 # How-to

-1. Copy the code listed under the vendor you wish to copy your cart from below
+1. Copy the code listed under the vendor you wish to copy your cart from below (triple click)
 2. Navigate to said vendors cart
 3. Press Option + ⌘ + J (on macOS), or Shift + CTRL + J (on Windows/Linux)
 4. Paste the script into the console